Diverse Data Hub

 year Feature Numeric Year of assessment Year No

-score Target Numeric Overall gender assessment score – Yes
+score Target Numeric Overall gender assessment score (out of 52.3) – Yes

 percent_score Target Numeric Overall score expressed as a percentage % Yes